archesproject/relational_data_model_tutorial/README.md

     and name != 'Arches System Settings';"

 ## 4.)
-Create Actor and Film Resource Instance in the relational data model
+Create Actor and Film Resource Instances in the relational data model

-Before adding any attributes to our resources we must create the resource instances.
+Before adding any attributes to our resources we must create the resource instances themselves.
 We create resource instances in the relational data model by populating the `instances` view in the schema of the model we would like to create instances for.
-In this case we will be creating instances for both actors and films.
+In this case we will be creating instances for both actors and films using the resourceintsanceid from our staging schema as the Arches resource instance id.
+In this tutorial those already happen to be UUIDs.

     -- raise notice 'now creating actor.instances....';
     INSERT INTO actor.instances(